-The Kempe50th Birthday Celebration
+The Kempe50th Birthday Celebration presented by

 Inspired by Dr. Kempe’s vision of a world where all children are happy and healthy, this birthday extravaganza will bring out the kid in all of us.
 Our 50th birthday will be an opportunity to tap into your child-like spirit and celebrate all the young lives Kempe has positively impacted over the last 50 years.